Cosette3737/javascript-challenge/README.md

 # Project Scope

-* For the scope of this task, data collected on UFO sightings is placed in an easy to use table that allows the user to filter the data and find specified dates and the information for each sighting.
+* For the scope of this task, data collected on UFO sightings is placed in an easy-to-use table that allows the user to filter the data and find specified dates and the information for each sighting.
 This project used:
     - Visual Studio Code
     - HTML
     - JavaScript